jacksonbuilds/digit-classifier/README.md

 # 🧠 Digit Classifier with TensorFlow

 A simple, clean machine learning project that trains a neural network to classify handwritten digits (0–9) using the MNIST dataset.
-Built with TensorFlow and designed to be lightweight and easy to run—even on a MacBook Air.
+Built with TensorFlow and designed to be lightweight to run.

 ---